 The list authorities SHALL provide the approved changes to ICANN.

-Changes SHALL be implemented by all affected parties within 45 days from the date GDD receives the formal notification 1) GAC advice approved by board 2) UNDESA list to GDD.
+Changes SHALL be implemented by all affected parties within 45 days from the date that ICANN’s Global Domains Division (GDD) receives the formal notification in the form of 1) GAC advice approved by board or 2) for INGOs, the UNDESA list to GDD.

 Upon receipt of the changes, ICANN SHALL notify all affected parties with a Change Effective Date that is within 45 days from the receipt date.

-ICANN SHALL provide updated Protected Identifier List with corresponding DNS Labels at least 20 days prior to the Change Effective Date to the affected parties in advance of the publication of the updated Protected Identifier List.
+ICANN SHALL provide the affected parties with the updated Protected Identifier List along with corresponding DNS labels at least 20 days prior to the Change Effective Date and in advance of the publication of the updated Protected Identifier List.

 ICANN SHALL update the Protected Identifier List on the Change Effective Date.